Surrogates

 For many women, surrogacy is a dream that starts early in life.
 They may have read a story about gestational surrogacy or personally know a surrogate and thought to themselves, “Wow, I want to do that!”
 Some young women anxiously await the day they turn 18 and are legal adults — finally able to commit to the challenges and rewards of the gestational surrogacy process.

-To get more information about what the minimum age to be a surrogate mother is and why there is a minimum age requirement, talk to a surrogacy professional now.
+To get more information about what the minimum age to be a surrogate is and why there is a minimum age requirement, talk to a surrogacy professional now.

-If you are a young woman wanting to be a surrogate, finding out there is a surrogate mother minimum age can be frustrating.
+If you are a young woman wanting to be a surrogate, finding out there is a surrogate minimum age can be frustrating.
 If you’re ready to become a surrogate now and accept all of the risks associated with the journey, why can’t you move forward?

 Every professional is different, but your local professional can best determine whether you are able to proceed with surrogacy at your age.
-In the meantime, keep reading to learn some basic information about what the legal age to be a surrogate mother is — and why.
+In the meantime, keep reading to learn some basic information about what the legal age to be a surrogate is — and why.

-Every surrogacy professional — surrogacy agency, surrogacy attorney, and fertility clinic — sets a surrogate mother minimum age requirement for all of its gestational carriers.
+Every surrogacy professional — surrogacy agency, surrogacy attorney, and fertility clinic — sets a surrogate minimum age requirement for all of its gestational carriers.
 Surrogacy can be a complicated and difficult journey, so surrogacy professionals set their minimum age requirements based on what they’ve determined is the earliest age that a woman can accept these responsibilities.

 Many of these professionals set age requirements based on recommendations from the American Society for Reproductive Medicine.
 These are general recommendations established by experts in the field, who have determined the best personal health circumstances for a prospective surrogate.
 The ASRM states that “carriers must be of legal age and preferably between the ages of 21 and 45.”